 - Cost: The more robust the boot, the higher the price.

 - Water Resistance: Boots range from no water protection to water resistance, to full waterproofing.
-Pick what you think you’ll need, without going overboard.
+Pick what you think you’ll need.

 If you don’t want to spend a fortune, I recommend figuring out what you care most about: Do you need something warm for snowy conditions?
 Or are you backpacking and in need of boots that will be comfortable and durable after four days of hiking?
 Once you figure out your priorities it gets easier to pick a boot that meets your needs.
 If you want a few ideas to get started, I shared a few specific recommendations below.